VCCRI/Spliceogen/README.md

 ![alt text](https://github.com/VCCRI/Spliceogen/blob/master/sources/toy.out.png)

-Columns for all possible scores are provided for each variant.
 Note that many missing scores are expected.
 Variants that fall within the donor/acceptor motif of an annotated exon are indicated by the "withinSite" column.
 Such variants have the potential to disrupt splicing by removing existing splice site motifs, detected by a decrease in score from ref->alt for MaxEntScan and Genesplicer.
 Conversely, variants outside splice sites have the potential to disrupt splicing by creating cryptic donor/acceptor motifs, detected by an increase in score from ref->alt.
 ## Database
-A genome-wide SNV database is available for download (https://github.com/VCCRI/Spliceogen/tree/master/database).
+A genome-wide SNV database is available for [download](https://github.com/VCCRI/Spliceogen/tree/master/database).
 It contains MaxEntScan, GeneSplicer and ESRseq prediction scores for all possible variants at every genomic position within all gencode-annotated multi-exon transcripts.
+Both hg19 and hg38 are available.

 ## References:
 1. Yeo, G., Burge, C., "Maximum Entropy Modeling of Short Sequence Motifs with Applications to RNA Splicing Signals", J Comput Biol.
 2004; 11(2-3):377-94